navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ### 5. The Birth of React.js

-_Traditional HTML, CSS and JavaScript with less cross-browser support_
+🌟*Traditional HTML, CSS and JavaScript with less cross-browser support*

-_Files are requested and served from the browser every time_
+🌟*Files are requested and served from the browser every time*

 ![Traditional](images/7.png)

-_JQuery and Backbone JS along with AJAX provided the cross-browser support and handling JS much easier_
+🌟*JQuery and Backbone JS along with AJAX provided the cross-browser support and handling JS much easier*

 ![JQuery and BackBoneJS](images/8.png)

-_In `2010`, Google introduced SPA(Single Page Application) with AngularJS using concepts of MVC - Model View Controller and containers_
+🌟*In `2010`, Google introduced SPA(Single Page Application) with AngularJS using concepts of MVC - Model View Controller and containers*

-_As the size of the application grows, it becomes harder to manage the flow with many container._
+🌟*As the size of the application grows, it becomes harder to manage the flow with many container.*

 ![AngularJS](images/9.png)

-_In `2013`, Facebook comes with React Framework to improving the drawbacks of AngularJS_
+🌟*In `2013`, Facebook comes with React Framework to improving the drawbacks of AngularJS*

 ![Birth Of React](images/10.png)

-_Since then AngularJS evolved to Angular(Now Angular 8) and React with lots of new features._
+🌟*Since then AngularJS evolved to Angular(Now Angular 8) and React with lots of new features.*

 ![React Concepts](images/15.png)